Counting to Passover

 The key question that arises involves the origin of these rabbinic references.
 The value of these passages would be greatly enhanced if they originated from contemporaries of Jesus who were eyewitnesses of the events they were reporting.
 This would be true even though they presented the side of Jesus' opponents.
 On several occasions, however, aspects of these accounts seem to be due less to eyewitness reports than to later Jewish interaction with the teachings and claims of the early church.
 This is especially true with respect for such matters as the claim that a forty-day search for witnesses on Jesus' behalf preceded his trial and, if the accounts refer to Jesus, to his birth being due not to virginal conception but to adultery on the part of his mother.
 As a result, the rabbinic materials are primarily valuable for providing information concerning second-, third- and fourth-century Judaism, and even here they must be read critically.
 Like the pagan sources, however, they provide little information for the historian seeking to construct a life of Jesus.

-The Talmud reports, that right now, Jesus is in hell, boiling in hot semen.
+The Talmud reports, that at the present moment Jesus is in hell, boiling in hot excrement.
 It reports that He was the bastard son of Mary, a hairdresser, and a Roman solider.
 The Talmud refers to Him as "Yeshu", which they say means, "let him be accursed".
 So if you believe that the Talmud is a reliable source from which to draw, then be my guest.
-However, when it holds this kind of opinion of the Lord of Glory, I find it reprehensible to take its word over the words of Inspired Scripture.
+However, when it holds this kind of opinion of the Lord of Glory, I find it reprehensible to take its witness over the words of Inspired Scripture.